To report non-compliance, visit http://www.wibettersmokefree.com/violation

-On July 5, 2015, Wisconsin celebrates a very important birthday as Wisconsin's state smoke free air law turns 5 years old.
-That means our businesses have enjoyed 5 years of cleaner indoor air and healthier employees and customers.
+Every year on July 5th Wisconsin celebrates a very important birthday as Wisconsin's state smoke free air law turns another year older.
+With each passing year, our businesses continue to enjoy cleaner indoor air with healthier employees and customers.

 Thank you to the Wisconsin lawmakers that passed the landmark legislation and the Wisconsin residents that fought to make it a reality.
 Wisconsin truly is better smoke free.
 To learn more about the smoke-free air law or to report a violation, visit wibettersmokefree.com.

 Madison, Wis., June 30, 2011—The state’s smoke-free air law is more popular now than ever before, according to a new poll released Thursday.
 The poll, conducted by the nationally recognized polling firm Public Opinion Strategies, found 75 percent of people support or strongly support the law, up from 69 percent in 2008 when the legislature was still debating the issue.